MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/channel-integration-framework/system-requirements-channel-integration-framework.md

 # System requirements of Dynamics 365 Channel Integration Framework

-This topic describes the system requirements of the Dynamics 365 Channel Integration Framework.
+This topic describes the system requirements of Dynamics 365 Channel Integration Framework.

 ## Dynamics 365

-- Dynamics 365 (online) version 9.1 and higher versions
+Dynamics 365 (online) version 9.1 and higher versions.

-## Omnichannel for Customer Service
+## Omnichannel for Dynamics 365 Customer Service

-To avail multi-session capabilities, your organization must use Omnichannel for Customer Service app.
+To have multisession capabilities, your organization must use Omnichannel for Customer Service.

 ## Supported browsers